wessenstam/docker101_bootcamp/day5/day5.rst

 .. figure:: images/10.png

-On his repo at hub.docker.com he sees two images that he just uploaded…
+On his repo at hub.docker.com he sees two images that he just uploaded...

 .. figure:: images/11.png

-That gets step two of the organizations requirements (:ref:`requirements`) out of the way as well as the set sub golas for today… Now let’s see how I can make this a HA solution for the web servers and maybe even for the Load Balancer….
+That gets step two of the organizations requirements (:ref:`requirements`) out of the way as well as the set sub golas for today...
+Now let’s see how I can make this a HA solution for the web servers and maybe even for the Load Balancer....

 Creating a HA solution for Containers .....................................

 John is searching the internet and sees that there are two main players now for creating a clustered environment (orchestration) for his containers he just created.
 Docker Swarm and Kubernetes.
 One of the articles he found, https://phoenixnap.com/blog/kubernetes-vs-docker-swarm, gave to his opinion a very good comparison between the two solutions.
 Even though he tends to lean more towards kubernetes, one line is returning over and over again.. **Initial setup is simple on Docker Swarm and difficult on Kubernetes**.
 As John is a novice in the world of containers and orchestration in particular, he decides to put his money on Docker Swarm for this project.
 If all works, let’s see if we can transform this solution to a Kubernetes platform when the time is right.
-Docker Swarm can be built using any cloud solution, natively or not, so that takes care of the organization's requirement that we should be able to transport to the cloud….
-So either solution, we’re covered…
+Docker Swarm can be built using any cloud solution, natively or not, so that takes care of the organization's requirement that we should be able to transport to the cloud....
+So either solution, we’re covered...

 Docker Swarm
 ............